-Studies found that only 25%-50% health care professionals advised patients to start or increase physical activity suggesting missed opportunities for disease prevention(16–18) Similar studies on self care practices among people living with diabetes show that 40% of the patients are advised by healthcare professionals to start or increase their physical activity levels.
-Overall counselling and referral rates among diabetics were found to be 18-36% (19–21)
+Studies found that only 25%-50% health care professionals advised patients to start or increase physical activity suggesting missed opportunities for disease prevention(Banu et al., 2014; Kalda et al., 2015; Patra et al., 2015).Similar studies on self care practices among people living with diabetes show that 40% of the patients are advised by healthcare professionals to start or increase their physical activity levels.
+Overall counselling and referral rates among diabetics were found to be 18-36% (Peek et al., 2008; Walsh et al., 1999; Yang et al., 2011)

-Through this study, we integrate the available evidence from literature and the findings of our own study to highlight lack of regular physicians’ advice encouraging physical activity as an inexpensive and effective tool to improve population health.
+Through this study, we integrate the available evidence from literature and the findings of our own study to highlight lack of regular physicians’ advice encouraging physical activity as like India a cost- effective tool (Orrow et al., 2012)tool to improve population health.
 We also attempt to draw attention to the fact that this has been completely neglected in professional practice in low and middle income countries leading to questions about patient care accountability.
+(Joshi et al., 2008 Holt et al., 2013))

 Methods& Findings: